travis-ci/cyclist/README.md

 poll for this condition).
 The instance finishes the jobs and notifies cyclist that it is ready to shut down.
 Cyclist then terminates the instance.

+## Pre-Install

+Ensure that you have cloned the repository into your $GOPATH, e.g.
+`~/go/src/github.com/travis-ci/cyclist`.

 ## Install

 ``` bash